leanprover/lean4/doc/make/wsl.md

 For the most part setup in WSL is the same as [Ubuntu](Ubuntu-16.04.md).

-This document provides additional information on how to setup Windows VSCode remote debugging into your WSL environment using the lean extension running in WSL.
+This document provides additional information on how to setup Windows Visual Studio Code remote debugging into your WSL environment using the lean extension running in WSL.

 It is recommended that you setup Ubuntu in [WSL 2](https://docs.microsoft.com/en-us/windows/wsl/compare-versions).